How to Lodge Your Individual Tax Return (2019 Update)

 Ways to lodge your return

 More than 3 million Australians now lodge their tax returns online.
 Not only does this method let you lodge your return from the comfort of your own home, but this often means you’ll receive your tax refund faster.
 The Australian Tax Office (ATO) operates an online system called myTax, which allows you to lodge online.
 MyTax integrates with employer data, meaning that you won’t have to put much information in.

-MyTax is the easiest and fastest way to lodge your own tax return online.
-It is more suitable for straightforward tax affairs and requires that you have a myGov account.
-The process consists of answering a handful of tickbox questions regarding income, investments, government payments and deductions.
-It can be accessed through any device connected to the internet and provides a more personalised, time-efficient tax return by pre-filling information from reliable resources.
+To lodge your return this way, you will have to register a myGov account.
+This will require you to answer a handful of questions regarding your income, investments and deductions.
+You can access this through any device connected to the internet and will provide you with a more personalised, time-efficient tax return by pre-filling in your information.